spacetelescope/ins-jwst-community-software/tier2_standards/api_documentation.md

 - Information on inputs to the object including the names of parameters, their types, and a description
 - Information on what the object returns, if anything, including their types and a description

-There is also some optional information that can be included:
+There is also some optional information that can be included, like:
 - Examples
 - Notes
 - References

-For more things that can be included in docstrings, see some [examples from NumpyDocs.](https://numpydoc.readthedocs.io/en/latest/format.html#sections)
+For other information that can be included in docstrings, see these [examples from NumpyDocs.](https://numpydoc.readthedocs.io/en/latest/format.html#sections)

 ## How to apply this standard